OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/python.md

 Python for QGIS is installed when installing QGIS.
 See the [QGIS installation documentation](qgis.md).

-### Python 3.x ###
+### Python Outside of QGIS ###

-A typical Python installation is used (for example on Cygwin) for the GeoProcessor testing framework variant.
-This Python is used as the base Python version for `virtualenv`, with no QGIS dependencies.
+A Python installation outside of QGIS is used for MkDocs and as the base interpreter for creating virtual machines.

-In this case, Python might use a version installed in a shared location (e.g., `C:\Python37` on Windows), or in a user's account (e.g., `C:\Users\user\AppData\Local\Programs\Python...` on Windows 10).
+In this case, Python can be installed in a shared location (e.g., `C:\Python37` on Windows), or in a user's account (e.g., `C:\Users\user\AppData\Local\Programs\Python...` on Windows 10).
 The latter is recommended (by the installer dialog and its documentation) for newer Python versions to isolate potential negative impacts on the system from Python